Photo by Nico Fernandez

 I tell stories about marginalized characters who, in the face of impossible odds, dare to dream beyond what they know and make their vision a reality.

-What’s unique about my work is that I create my plays with a carefully curated ensemble of actors.
-Together, under my authorship, we tear apart existing classics (films, plays, short stories, and novels), or nonfiction pieces (biographies, political screeds etc.), and rebuild a story centering the themes we want to explore and the tropes we want to subvert.
+What’s unique about my work is that I devise and develop my stories over time with an ensemble of actors.
+Together, we tear apart existing classics (films, plays, short stories, and novels), or nonfiction pieces (biographies, political screeds etc.), and build a new story centering the themes we want to explore and the tropes we want to subvert.
 Usually these are centered around alternate endings for female characters, which are normally tragic.
-My plays are often described as cinematic and very energetic.
-They consist of short and long scenes, intercut with montages, silent moments, and sometimes dance sequences.
-At times playful and swift, I don’t shy away from stillness and intimacy.
-Some of the descriptors critics have used for my work are “Millennial Bloodbath (Kevin Greene, NewCity Stage )” “Blurring the lines between surrealism and destruction (Danielle Levsky, NewCity Stage)” “Ripped from the headlines urgency (Dmitri Samarov, Chicago Reader)”
+Some of the descriptors critics have used for my work are “Millennial Bloodbath (Kevin Greene, NewCity Stage )” “Blurring the lines between surrealism and destruction (Danielle Levsky, NewCity Stage)” “Ripped from the headlines urgency (Dmitri Samarov, Chicago Reader)”.

-Olivia Lilley is a playwright, screenwriter, director, and producer who came up in Chicago's DIY scene.
-She uses a devised process to create and develop her plays that she's been honing since 2013.
-Olivia's work often ransacks classics or non fiction with a collective and builds a new story for the current moment.
-Olivia fights American perfectionism by telling stories about complex and messy characters, subverting tropes, and giving alternate endings to women who are traditionally tragic.
-Olivia is the Artistic Director of Prop Thtr.
+Olivia Lilley is a screenwriter, director, playwright, and producer who came up in Chicago's DIY scene.
+She uses a devised process to create and develop her work that she's been honing since 2013.
+Olivia is the Artistic Director of Prop Thtr, a Board Member at The National New Play Network, and the Executive Director at Pop Magic Productions.
 She was the founding Artistic Director of The Runaways Lab Theatre (Voted Best New Theatre Company in the Chicago Reader's Best of 2014).
-She is a Board Member at The National New Play Network, an Artistic Associate with Pivot Arts, and co-produces "Building Our Tables", a Producers of Color: Panels & Masterclass series with playwright, Riti Sachdeva.
-She's also the Executive Director at Pop Magic Productions.
 Olivia’s feature screenplay “The Snowpeople” was selected for Full Spectrum Features Producers’ Lab 2020.
+She was selected for Broadway for All's Theatre Producers of Color: Commercial Producing 101 Inaugural cohort.
+She's taught at DePaul's Theatre School, The Playwright's Center, Chicago Dramatists, and The Phoenix Theatre in Indianapolis.
 Olivia attended Carnegie Mellon School of Drama for Directing, and Interlochen Arts Academy for Music Composition.
 She is currently working on her MFA in Screenwriting from The University of Nebraska at Omaha.